Jesus Came to Fulfil the Law-What Does It Mean?

 “He saved us, not by works in righteousness that we did, but according to His mercy, through the washing of regeneration and renewing of the Holy Spirit.”
 Titus 3:5

-Do not be deceived by those who claim the Old Testament has been abolished.
+Do not be deceived by those who claim the moral law doesn’t apply to us.
 God does not change.
 What he hated before, he hates now; his holiness never changes, and God does not change his mind like men do.
 “I AM GOD; I CHANGE NOT” (Malachi 3:6).
+Jesus said, “Heaven and earth shall pass away, but my words shall not pass away.”
+Matthew 24:35.
+God’s words do not fall to the ground.

-The word of God must be studied from Genesis to Revelation with revelation, to understand the nature and character of God.
+The word of God must be studied from Genesis to Revelation, with spiritual wisdom and understanding, to know the nature and character of God.
 We are in days of increasing deception where many are disobeying God’s word and teaching others to do so, which Jesus warned about.

 “So then, whoever breaks one of the least of these commandments and teaches others to do likewise will be called least in the kingdom of heaven; but whoever practices and teaches them will be called great in the kingdom of heaven.”
 Matthew 5:19

-As I was meditating on this topic to finalize this article, the Holy Spirit told me, “the law brings men to Christ by revealing their sin and Christ helps men fulfil the righteous requirement of the law.”
+As I was meditating on this topic to finalize this article, the Holy Spirit told me, “The law brings men to Christ by revealing their sin, and Christ helps men fulfill the righteous requirement of the law.”

 If this article blesses you, please share it with your friends, on your socials, and with anyone who needs to know Jesus Christ.
 Please subscribe below to get more articles regularly straight to your inbox!